-You will be able to enter the industry by working on a yard, within a stud, perhaps in a business such as a store, feed merchant or tack shop, or any other organisation allied to the equine industry.
-As you will have gained industry-level skills and depth of knowledge over a wide range of units, you could embark on an apprenticeship or progress within work to become a:
+You will be able to enter the industry by working on a yard, within a stud, or perhaps in a business such as a store or feed merchant, tack shop, or another company/business allied to the equine industry.
+As you will have gained industry level skills and depth of knowledge over a wide range of units, you could progress within work to become a:

 You may also wish to become self-employed and undertake roles such as freelance groom or riding.

-With many transferrable skills embedded throughout this course, it is possible to switch vocation easily.
+With many transferable skills embedded throughout this course, it is possible to switch vocation easily.

 Additionally, you can progress onto the Level 2 Technical Diploma in Horse Care which will allow you to develop your skills and experience further.

 Derby College offers a range of one-day, weekend and evening courses relating to Equine studies - please see the Derby College Equestrian website www.derby-college.ac.uk/equestrian-centre